This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How long do common wild birds live?

-Blue jays average seven years, and crows can reach eight years in nature’s challenging environment.
+Blue jays average seven, and crows, clever as ever, can reach eight in urban backyards.

 What is the lifespan of a backyard bird?